bestia-dev/rust_wasm_pwa_minimal_clock/README.md

 I will never make a really beautiful icon or any graphic design.
 I am a programmer.
 But I can put some effort into it to make it a little better.
 PWA needs a lot of different icon sizes.
 A lot.
 Maybe some of them are not needed or some are missing.
 I don't know because I copied this png files and html code from the internet.
 Who knows?
-There are some online services to make all this pngs with different sizes, but not even one is consistent.
+There are some online services and CLI to make all this pngs with different sizes, but not even one is consistent.
 In the end I finished using paint.net or gimp and resized them manually.

+## Conclusion

+Writing PWA with Rust is fairly easy.
+Just do it.
+Use this tutorial as a minimal use case scenario.
+You can then set in code any HTML you can imagine.
+There is no end to the possibilities.
+There are many libraries to make the work with Rust and wasm even easier.